 Let’s face it, mattress shopping can be an overwhelming affair.
-There are hundreds, thousands of mattress brands to choose from, and they come in all different types and sizes.
-Also, just looking at price tags attached to some mattresses, one just knows this is a big decision!
+There are hundreds of mattresses to choose from online, and they come in all different types and sizes.
+Plus, buying a mattress is a big investment, so it’s a decision you want to make carefully.

-Well, there is one question that every mattress shopper should ask themselves: firm or soft?
-This is a great place to start because firmness will really affect how comfortable or supported one feels on a mattress.
+There is one question that every mattress shopper should ask themselves: Do I want a firm or soft mattress?
+This is a great place to start because the mattress firmness will really affect how comfortable or supported you feel on a mattress.
 Yes, a big part if it comes down to personal preference, but there are some more objective benefits and drawbacks to both firm and soft mattresses.

 What Makes A Mattress Firm Or Soft?